thim81/openapi-format/readme.md

 Format an OpenAPI document by ordering, formatting and filtering fields.

-The openapi-format CLI can load an OpenAPI file, sorts the OpenAPI fields by ordering them in a hierarchical order, format the casing of the fields and can output the file with clean indenting, to either JSON or YAML.
+The openapi-format CLI can sort the OpenAPI fields by ordering them in a hierarchical order, format the casing of the fields and output cleanly indented JSON or YAML.

-Next to the ordering & formatting, the CLI provides additional options to filter the OpenAPI document based on flags, tags, methods, operationID's and even unused components.
-To standardize and complete OpenAPI documents there is support for generating the `operationId`.
+Additional features include powerful filtering options based on flags, tags, methods, operationIDs, and even unused components.
+To quickly standardize OpenAPI documents there is support for generating the operationIds.

-The CLI also offers the ability to split a large OpenAPI document into a modular, multi-file structure, organizing paths and components into separate files, making it easier to manage large or complex specifications.
+The CLI can split large OpenAPI documents into modular, multi-file structures for easier management.
 For easy upgrades, the openapi-format CLI offers the option to convert an OpenAPI 3.0 document to OpenAPI 3.1.

 ## Table of content